Weight Loss Surgery

 Weight loss surgery, also known as bariatric surgery, is one of the most effective options available for reversing the dangerous effects of morbid obesity when other conservative methods of reducing weight (diet, exercise and medication) have failed.

 Surgical procedures to reduce weight can help patients overcome life-threatening diseases, such as type 2 diabetes, hypertension, high cholesterol, heart disease, obstructive sleep apnea, gallbladder disease, asthma and metabolic disease.
 When combined with a commitment to lifestyle modifications and diet changes, weight loss surgery can be a patient’s best chance for health and longevity.

-The surgeons at Houston Methodist perform the following weight loss surgical procedures: gastric sleeve, roux–en–Y gastric bypass (RYGB) and LAP–BAND®.
+The surgeons at Houston Methodist perform the gastric sleeve and roux–en–Y gastric bypass (RYGB) surgeries.
 We also address the most common questions in regards to weight loss surgery.
 Visit our frequently asked questions page for more information.